Reviewed by Oct 05, 2020| Updated on

-Alternative dispute resolution is a sense of insurance, several disparate processes that insurance companies use to resolve claims and contract disputes.
-Insured clients who are denied an application, this course of action is offered as a form of recourse.
+Alternative dispute resolution, in terms of insurance, is one of the several processes that insurance companies use to resolve claims and contract disputes.
+This is the course of action offered as a form of recourse to insured clients who are denied an application.
 This is used to prevent lawsuits and arbitration, which is expensive and time-consuming.

 Alternate solutions to conflicts can take several forms.
 Examples of such a settlement are non-binding arbitration and quick, direct negotiations between the insured and the carrier.
 In certain situations, where needed, a neutral third party can be brought in to serve as a mediator.